Previously published in Plastics Engineering and posted with permission from the Society of Plastics Engineers.

 At the October 2015 SXSW ECO conference, the Plastics Make it Possible campaign helped organize a panel on sustainability and automobiles entitled: “It’s a Sprint, Not a Marathon: the Race to 54.5.”

 Automakers must increase fuel efficiency to 54.5 miles per gallon by 2025, a jump from 35.5 mpg by 2016.
 To achieve this, they are turning to new lightweight materials.
 Performance plastics and lightweight composites – such as carbon fiber-reinforced plastics used in Boeing’s Dreamliner – are up to 10 times stronger and 50 percent lighter than steel and 30 percent lighter than aluminum.

 Why should car drivers care?
 Because all this “light weighting” will make for seriously strong and green cars.
 Cars will accelerate and stop faster, be more agile, be safer – plus become dramatically more fuel-efficient, significantly reducing emissions and lightening their environmental footprint.
 They also will get cooler and just more damn fun.

 To discuss how U.S. autos can get leaner and greener in a decade, as well as the future of cars and mobility, Plastics Make it Possible invited four experts to participate on the panel from varying fields related to vehicles:

-- a government specialist in vehicle efficiency, Ray Bowman, from Oak Ridge National Labs; and
+- A government specialist in vehicle efficiency, Ray Bowman, from Oak Ridge National Labs